How to Publish and Sell Your Writing

 With the increasing popularity of self-publishing it is much easier and quicker to get your ideas into print.
 However, self-publishing should not be a reason to produce substandard literature.
 The same care must be taken with cover design, formatting and the actual contents of your book whether you are self-publishing or with a traditional publishing house.

 Before I list a few of the online publishers available, let me stress something.
 You must make your book as professional as possible.
-This means an attractive cover (yes, even ebooks need a cover design), Copyright page, Table of Contents (page numbers will only apply to print editions), Acknowledgement, etc. For a full list of pages and book layout, I suggest the Para Publishing Book Writing Template.
+This means an attractive cover (yes, even eBooks need a cover design), Copyright page, Table of Contents (page numbers will only apply to print editions), Acknowledgement, etc. For a full list of pages and book layout, I suggest the Para Publishing Book Writing Template.
 This particular template has helped me write my books; I highly recommend you download a copy and follow the instructions.
 It is free to download, print and use, but if you prefer a hard copy of the kit it may be ordered through the Para Publishing website.
+(Update March 19/18: This item is no longer available on the website, nor are the other products.
+I removed the link, but I do believe the books by Dan Poynter are still available through online bookstores.)

 There are a few POD (Print on Demand) and ebook sites I have had some experience with.
 They are all free to use if your book files are complete; if you require editing or additional services there will be additional costs.
 I personally have not used any of the additional services available but do recommend them if you feel you would benefit from an editor or cover designer.